OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Water Termite.md

 Giant (1’–5’ long), wood-eating, aquatic insects with a sack to take in and jet out water.
 Prone to feeding on passing ships.
 Only attack creatures if cornered.

 - **Irritant spray:** Above water; maximum once a turn.
 Can spray one target: **save versus poison** or stunned for 1 turn.
 - **Ink cloud:** Underwater; maximum once a turn.
-When escaping, can emit a cloud of black ink to confuse attackers.
+When escaping, it can emit a cloud of black ink to confuse attackers.
-- **Eat ships:** Cling to bottom of vessel.
-Each individual inflicts 1d3 hull damage then drops off.
+- **Eat ships:** Cling to the bottom of a vessel.
+Each individual inflicts 1d3 hull damage and then drops off.
 - **Noticing ship damage:** 50% chance per round of spotting leaks.

 ## Freshwater Termite